Horn Buyer's Guide

 Fixing a Malfunctioning Car Horn in Eight Easy Steps

 In most places, a well-functioning horn is necessary to pass a vehicle inspection.
-This is because the horn contributes a lot to your driving safety by catching the attention of pedestrians and letting other drivers know of your presence especially if you are on their blind spot.
-Yes, it does a lot of communicative tasks on the road.
-So if you're starting to experience problems with your car's horn or if it has lost its beep, fix it right away.
+If you're starting to experience problems with your car's horn or if it has lost its beep, fix it right away.

 Difficulty level: Easy